-Possible Model Assumptions for the Channel Allocation Problem
+Possible Model Assumptions for Channel Allocation Problem

-- 0. Listen property :: (applies to satellites) - The sender is able to listen to sent frame one round-trip after sending it. - → no need for explicit ACKs. - 1.
-The model consists of n independent stations. - 2.
+- 0. Listen property :: (applies to satellites)The sender is able to listen to sent frame one round-trip after sending it. - → no need for explicit ACKs - 1.
+Model consists of n independent stations. - 2.
 A single channel is available for communications.

-Possible Model Assumptions for the Channel Allocation Problem
+Possible Model Assumptions for Channel Allocation Problem